scgraph

 destination_node={"x": 18, "y": 10},

-# Optional: Specify the output coodinate format (default is 'list_of_dicts)
+# Optional: Specify the output coordinate format (default is 'list_of_dicts)

 output_coordinate_path="list_of_lists",

-# Optional: Cache the origin point spanning_tree for faster calculations on future calls
+# Optional: Cache the origin point shortest path tree for faster calculations on future calls

 cache=True,